kodecocodes/swift-style-guide/README.markdown

 ## No Emoji

 Do not use emoji in your projects.
 For those readers who actually type in their code, it's an unnecessary source of friction.
 While it may be cute, it doesn't add to the learning and it interrupts the coding flow for these readers.

+## No #imageLiteral or #colorLiteral

+Likewise, do not use Xcode's ability to drag a color or an image into a source statement.
+These turn into #colorLiteral and #imageLiteral, respectively, and present unpleasant challenges for a reader trying to enter them based on tutorial text.
+Instead, use `UIColor(red:green:blue)` and `UIImage(imageLiteralResourceName:)`.

 ## Organization and Bundle Identifier